Expander/polylogarithm/README.md

 [![Build Status](https://travis-ci.org/Expander/polylogarithm.svg?branch=master)](https://travis-ci.org/Expander/polylogarithm)

-The Polylogarithm package provides C++ implementations of various polylogarithms, including the real and complex dilogarithm, trilogarithm, and standard Clausen functions.
+The Polylogarithm package provides C, C++ and Fortran implementations of various polylogarithms, including the real and complex dilogarithm, trilogarithm, and standard Clausen functions.

-The package has no external dependencies, except for the C++ standard library.
+The package has no external dependencies, except for the C/C++/Fortran standard libraries.
 The implementations of the individual polylogarithm functions are distributed among different source code files, so individual source code files can be easily extracted and incorporated into existing projects.